AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--target`

 The environment to restore to.
-Defaults to the snapshot&apos;s current environment
+Defaults to the snapshot's current environment

 -  Requires a value